Cognitive Interventions for Traumatic Brain Injury

-I also want to point out (which is probably obvious) that these cognitive interventions are not one-size-fits-all, and each patient will be different and respond differently.
+I also want to point out that these cognitive interventions are not one-size-fits-all, and each patient will be different and respond differently.

 Be sure to grade these up or down and make sure each treatment fits into the “just-right challenge.”
 Treatments that are too difficult or too easy can lead to the patient being frustrated.

 Your patient may also demonstrate physical limitations, so remember to keep that in mind and incorporate interventions targeting those limitations as well.
 You want to help the patient both physically and cognitively.

 - If a patient is showing signs of agitation or frustration, try not to stand right in front of them; give them space and try to remind yourself not to overstimulate them as you’re providing the intervention.

 - Cognitive rest breaks are very important.
 Think of it as taking physical breathers during the interventions, as your patient is working really hard cognitively to perform the task you’ve given them.
 It’s okay to take breathers!